ALL PHOTOGRAPHY IS NOT THE SAME.

-To an outside observer, classic portraiture, lifestyle photography and documentary photography can look similar – but there are a few key differences.
+To an outside observer, classic portraiture, lifestyle photography and documentary photography can look kinda similar – but there are a few key differences.
 There are no hard and fast rules about this kind of thing, but this is my interpretation.

 Documentary photography is completely unscripted.
 It’s the fly on a wall approach.
 It’s visual storytelling – it’s documenting your real life, exactly as it happens with no involvement or direction from the photographer.
 It’s raw, emotive and honestly represents who you are – quirks and all.

 While documentary photography is completely unscripted - classic portraiture is the exact opposite– the photographer has full creative control over every possible aspect of the photograph – light choice, background, face and body placement etc. They are typically more polished, more poised.

 Lifestyle photography lies somewhere in the middle of classic portraiture and documentary photography.
 It’s a mix of authentic vs staged photography.
 It’s utilizing the best light, mild posing/direction from the photographer and shooting real life situation as it unfolds.
 Lifestyle images look more laid back compared to classic portraiture… but don’t necessarily reflect actuality.
 To me, they are a prettied up interpretation of real life - were as documentary photography focuses less on pretty, and more on real.

 Every session is as unique as the family I’m shooting.
 We will communicate prior to your session so that I can get to know a little more about you and your family.
 I also want to know what really matters most to you in documenting your day.
 On the day of the session, I show up a little early just to get a feel for the home and to meet everyone.
 It takes a little while for everyone (myself included) to warm up, so I want ample time for everyone to get used to me being there before I start sticking a camera in your faces!

 Documentary sessions can be REALLY LONG.
 Why?